Brink’s (NYSE:BCO) Issues FY 2022 Earnings Guidance

-A number of research firms have weighed in on BCO.
-StockNews.com raised shares of Brink’s from a buy rating to a strong-buy rating in a research note on Friday, May 6th.
-Zacks Investment Research downgraded shares of Brink’s from a buy rating to a hold rating in a research note on Tuesday, April 26th.
-Finally, TheStreet raised shares of Brink’s from a c+ rating to a b rating in a research note on Wednesday, February 23rd.
+Brink’s (NYSE:BCO – Get Rating) last released its quarterly earnings data on Tuesday, May 10th.
+The business services provider reported $1.15 earnings per share for the quarter, beating the consensus estimate of $0.94 by $0.21.
+Brink’s had a return on equity of 87.05% and a net margin of 3.75%.
+The firm had revenue of $1.07 billion during the quarter, compared to the consensus estimate of $1.09 billion.
+During the same period in the previous year, the company posted $0.82 earnings per share.
+The firm’s quarterly revenue was up 9.8% on a year-over-year basis.
+Research analysts expect that Brink’s will post 5.7 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 1st.
-Investors of record on Monday, May 16th will be issued a dividend of $0.20 per share.
-This represents a $0.80 dividend on an annualized basis and a yield of 1.43%.
-The ex-dividend date is Friday, May 13th.
-Brink’s’s payout ratio is 24.24%.
+BCO has been the topic of a number of analyst reports.
+StockNews.com downgraded shares of Brink’s from a strong-buy rating to a buy rating in a research report on Saturday, May 14th.
+Zacks Investment Research downgraded Brink’s from a buy rating to a hold rating in a research report on Tuesday, April 26th.
+Finally, TheStreet raised Brink’s from a c+ rating to a b rating in a report on Wednesday, February 23rd.

-In related news, EVP Rohan Pal sold 5,120 shares of the firm’s stock in a transaction on Thursday, March 3rd.
-The shares were sold at an average price of $68.76, for a total transaction of $352,051.20.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-3.64% of the stock is currently owned by company insiders.
+In other Brink’s news, EVP Rohan Pal sold 5,120 shares of Brink’s stock in a transaction dated Thursday, March 3rd.
+The stock was sold at an average price of $68.76, for a total transaction of $352,051.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 3.64% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the business.
-BlackRock Inc. grew its holdings in Brink’s by 0.7% during the 1st quarter.
-BlackRock Inc. now owns 5,426,953 shares of the business services provider’s stock worth $369,033,000 after acquiring an additional 35,612 shares in the last quarter.
-Vanguard Group Inc. boosted its holdings in shares of Brink’s by 1.3% in the 1st quarter.
-Vanguard Group Inc. now owns 4,694,421 shares of the business services provider’s stock valued at $319,221,000 after buying an additional 59,006 shares during the period.
-Deutsche Bank AG boosted its holdings in shares of Brink’s by 5.2% in the 4th quarter.
-Deutsche Bank AG now owns 355,227 shares of the business services provider’s stock valued at $23,293,000 after buying an additional 17,400 shares during the period.
-Sei Investments Co. boosted its holdings in shares of Brink’s by 23.3% in the 1st quarter.
-Sei Investments Co. now owns 232,624 shares of the business services provider’s stock valued at $15,818,000 after buying an additional 44,025 shares during the period.
-Finally, JPMorgan Chase & Co. boosted its holdings in shares of Brink’s by 38.9% in the 1st quarter.
-JPMorgan Chase & Co. now owns 219,320 shares of the business services provider’s stock valued at $14,913,000 after buying an additional 61,443 shares during the period.
-99.61% of the stock is owned by institutional investors.
+Several institutional investors have recently modified their holdings of BCO.
+Captrust Financial Advisors raised its holdings in shares of Brink’s by 56.0% during the third quarter.
+Captrust Financial Advisors now owns 426 shares of the business services provider’s stock worth $27,000 after purchasing an additional 153 shares during the last quarter.
+Public Employees Retirement System of Ohio raised its holdings in shares of Brink’s by 10.2% during the fourth quarter.
+Public Employees Retirement System of Ohio now owns 1,786 shares of the business services provider’s stock worth $117,000 after purchasing an additional 165 shares during the last quarter.
+Ergoteles LLC increased its holdings in Brink’s by 21.9% in the first quarter.
+Ergoteles LLC now owns 4,051 shares of the business services provider’s stock valued at $275,000 after buying an additional 729 shares in the last quarter.
+Bank of Montreal Can increased its holdings in Brink’s by 10.1% in the first quarter.
+Bank of Montreal Can now owns 4,326 shares of the business services provider’s stock valued at $296,000 after buying an additional 397 shares in the last quarter.
+Finally, Janus Henderson Group PLC purchased a new position in Brink’s in the third quarter valued at $316,000.
+99.61% of the stock is owned by hedge funds and other institutional investors.

 Brink’s Company Profile (Get Rating)